 - Recovery: Most patients can return to their jobs in a few days.
 You may experience swelling for a few weeks, and final results can take as long as six months to appear.

 Plastic surgeons have done liposuction for decades, and the risks are minor.
 It’s a minimally invasive procedure, so most people don’t have serious complications.
 Rare problems happen that require medical treatment.
 But they don’t often occur if you use a board-certified plastic surgeon.

 Remember that a skilled and experienced, board-certified plastic surgeon rarely has serious problems during liposuction procedures.
 Most people only have minor bruising, swelling, and pain.
-These issues dissipate within a few weeks, and most patients enjoy the results and benefits.
+These issues dissipate within a few weeks, and after recovery time, most patients enjoy the results and benefits.

 Request a Liposuction Consultation

 Do you dream about improving your appearance with a New Jersey liposuction procedure?
-Dr. Smita R. Ramanadham can help you improve your shape and self-image with this popular cosmetic procedure.
+Dr. Smita R. Ramanadham can help you improve your shape and self-image with this popular, cosmetic surgery procedure.

-In your consultation, Dr. Ramanadham will review the options with you, as well as your goals, and more to find out if you’re a good candidate for liposuction.
+In your consultation, Dr. Ramanadham will review the plastic surgery options with you, as well as your goals, and more to find out if you’re a good candidate for liposuction.